glossary

 • Bisexual

-Bisexuality refers to attraction to two or more genders/ sexes, with the attraction being sexual, romantic, and/or emotional.
+bisexuality refers to attraction to two or more genders/ sexes, with the attraction being sexual, romantic, and/or emotional.
 It can include cisgender and non-binary individuals, though not necessarily.
 Individuals may also identify simultaneously or interchangeably as bisexual and ceterosexual.

 https://lgbtqia.fandom.com/wiki/Bisexual